bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Screen shake on Charon slam.
 	- [ ] Screen shake during death.
 	- [ ] Camera zoom in/out slightly during death.
+- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)
+	- [ ] Souls visibly shatter (disintegrate); then we launch an invisible projectile with particle trail towards the monster coin as it disintegrates.

 ### In Progress
 - [ ] Add coin shake effect (move sprite left/right slightly)